Marv Hubbard: Professional career

-Hubbard was selected in the eleventh round by the Oakland Raiders in the 1968 common draft, but was released in preseason cuts due to an initial inability to adjust to the professional game.
+Hubbard was selected in the eleventh round by the Oakland Raiders in the 1968 common draft.
+He was released in preseason cuts due to an initial inability to adjust to the professional game.
 He met the same fate with the Denver Broncos, before signing with the Hartford Knights of the Atlantic Coast Football League (ACFL).
 Despite not being the team's full-time running back, he still led the league in rushing yards, just ahead of his tandem partner, journeyman Mel Meeks.
 After Hubbard's success with the Knights, the Raiders exercised a reserve clause in his previous contract and signed him to their active roster.

 Hubbard was quick for his size, and powerfully built.
 Famous for his aggressive style, he was a fan favorite of the John Madden-led Raiders in the early to mid 1970s.
 In an interview with the Contra Costa Times, Madden stated: "Marv Hubbard was one of the toughest players we ever had.
 There are people that will have contact and people that won't have contact, but only a few that will have it and really enjoy it.
 Marv was one of those guys who truly enjoyed the collision.
 He would look for it."

 Hubbard averaged 4.82 yards per carry during his professional career, which ranks third all time for an NFL fullback (behind only Pro Football Hall of Fame fullbacks Jim Brown and Joe Perry) and is tied for 13th for all-time top yards per carry for any player in NFL history.
 His career yards per carry average was higher than many of the games legendary running backs, including Walter Payton, O. J. Simpson, Eric Dickerson, Emmitt Smith and Marshall Faulk.